tara8082/Project_4B/README.md

 Vader Sentiment Analysis

 ## Conclusions
 The best tool to meet this project's goal is CorEx.
-The top 5 features that airline pasengers care about most are as follows:
+The that airline pasengers care about most are as follows:

 Inflight Wifi Service
 Type of Travel (Business/Personal)